Credit Cards Travel Credit Cards

 The Chase Sapphire Preferred and the Chase Sapphire Reserve are the cream of the crop when it comes to travel rewards credit cards.
 These are the two cards I always recommend first when someone is looking for a travel card.

 Neither credit card is inherently better than the other.
-If you aren't scared away by the annual fee, the Reserve offers premium value and is hard to beat.
+If you aren't scared away by the annual fee, the Reserve offers premium value.
 If you don't need the extras or want to avoid the big annual fee, the Preferred is the way to go.
 Either way, you can't go wrong.

 Great for Flexible Travel Rewards